What Schema Markup Matters Most for AI Search?

 FAQPage: the highest-impact type

-FAQPage schema delivers a 350% increase in AI citation rates — the largest impact of any single schema type.
-It works because AI platforms are specifically looking for question-and-answer pairs, and FAQPage markup tells them exactly where those pairs are in your content.
-Yet our audit found 52% of sites with FAQ content on the page do not use FAQPage schema.
+FAQPage schema delivers a 350% increase in AI citation rates.
+It is the highest-impact schema type.
+AI platforms look for question-and-answer pairs.
+FAQPage markup tells them exactly where those pairs are.
+Yet 52% of sites with FAQ content do not use FAQPage schema.

-The reason FAQPage is so effective is structural: AI platforms break queries into sub-questions, and FAQPage schema provides pre-structured answers that map directly to those sub-questions.
-It reduces the effort AI needs to extract a citable answer from your page.
+FAQPage works because AI platforms break queries into sub-questions.
+FAQPage schema gives pre-structured answers that map directly to those sub-questions.
+It reduces the effort AI needs to extract a citable answer.

 Organisation schema: the foundation

 Organisation schema is the identity layer.
-It tells AI platforms your business name, type, location, contact details, and — critically — your sameAs links to LinkedIn, Google Business Profile, Crunchbase, and other platforms where your entity exists.
+It tells AI platforms your business name, type, location, contact details, and sameAs links to LinkedIn, GBP, and Crunchbase.

 AI platforms cross-reference these signals.
-If your Organisation schema says you are a digital marketing agency in London, but your Google Business Profile says "SEO consultant" and your LinkedIn says "technology company", the conflicting signals reduce AI confidence in your entity.
+If your schema says "digital marketing agency in London" but GBP says "SEO consultant" and LinkedIn says "technology company", the conflicting signals reduce AI confidence.

 Our audit found 44% of UK SME websites lack Organisation schema entirely.